OlivierLD/raspberry-coffee/RESTNavServer/launchers/web/README.md

+# Preamble
+The files contained in this folder do not intend to be more than examples!
+Again: _**examples**_.
+Bring them to prod at your own risks.
+This is open source.
+You need to know what you're doing.
+You would not give a gun to an idiot, would you?

 ## TODO
 - Web-Component console, with mirror/starwars effect for HeadsUp display, with at least (to begin with):
     - TWS, TWD